 Questions that I am working to answer include:

-- Why do people make different choices depending on whether they learn about options from a summary descriptions or their own personal experience?
+- Why do people make different choices depending on whether they learn about options from a summary description or their own personal experience?

 - Do people behave more rationally when making choices for the long-run?

-You are welcomed to explore my site further and I encourage you to contact me if you have any interesting thoughts to share or questions to ask (or jobs to offer).
+You are welcomed to explore my site further and I encourage you to contact me if you have any interesting thoughts to share or questions to ask.